experimentarium/times/docs/part-2/06-equations.md

 ### Cost of demand reductions ELASTCOST(y)

 When elastic demands are used, the objective function also includes a cost resulting from the loss of welfare due to the reduction (or increase) of demands in a given run compared to the base run.
-See PART I for a theoretical justification, and Appendex D for formulations involving more generalized demand fuctions.
+See PART I for a theoretical justification, and Appendix D for formulations involving more generalized demand functions.

 $${ELASTCOST(y) =
 }{\quad\sum_{j = 1}^{COM\_ STEP_{lo}}{COM\_ BPRICE_{T(y)} \times \left\{ \left( 1 - \frac{(j - 1/2) \times COM\_ VOC_{lo,T(y)}}{COM\_ STEP_{lo}} \right)^{\frac{1}{COM\_ ELAST_{lo,T(y)}}} \right\}} \times VAR\_ ELAST_{lo,j,T(y)}}$$